vstinner/unicode_book/programming_languages.rst

     #include <locale>
     std::locale::global(std::locale(""));

-If you use also C functions (eg. :c:func:`printf`) to access the stdio streams, you may have issues with non-ASCII characters.
+If you use also C functions (e.g. :c:func:`printf`) to access the stdio streams, you may have issues with non-ASCII characters.
 To avoid these issues, you can disable the automatic synchronization between C (``std*``) and C++ (``std::c*``) streams using: ::